manithams/smava-automation/README.md

 # Architecture.
 ## VPC for EKS
-creating a VPC for the Amazon EKS cluster with two public subnets and two private subnets, which are provided with internet access through a NAT gateway.
+Creating a VPC for the Amazon EKS cluster with two public subnets and two private subnets, which are provided with internet access through a NAT gateway.